PaddlePaddle/PARL/examples/Application/Traffic-Light-Control/README.md

-## Reproduce Some Baselines of Traffic Light Control
+## Baseline Algorithms For Traffic Light Control
 Based on PARL, we use the DDQN algorithm of deep RL to reproduce some baselines of the Traffic Light Control(TLC), reaching the same level of indicators as the papers in TLC benchmarks.

 ### Traffic Light Control Simulator Introduction